SreenathYeragudi/CyberSecurityProjects/Packet Sniffer/ReadME.md

 # Disclaimer
 **Notice**

     This program is run on my own virtual box machines and set up.
-The code in this project can be and should be editied to fit you ip and mac address specifications.
+The code in this project can be and should be editied to fit your ip and mac address specifications.
 Ideal set up is necessary for proper efficeny.
 ---
 ***WARNING***